Franco-Prussian War: Prussians/Germans

 The army was equipped with the Dreyse needle gun renowned for its use at the Battle of Königgrätz, which was by this time showing the age of its 25-year-old design.
 The rifle had a range of only 600 m and lacked the rubber breech seal that permitted aimed shots.
 The deficiencies of the needle gun were more than compensated for by the famous Krupp 6-pounder steel breech-loading cannons being issued to Prussian artillery batteries.
 Firing a contact-detonated shell, the Krupp gun had a longer range and a higher rate of fire than the French bronze muzzle loading cannon, which relied on time fuses.

-The Prussian army was controlled by the General Staff, under General Helmuth von Moltke.
+The German armies were at first divided into three field armies commanded by General Steinmetz, Prince Friedrich Karl and the Crown Prince of Prussia.
+However, the overall strategy was controlled by the General Staff, under General Helmuth von Moltke.
 The Prussian army was unique in Europe for having the only such organisation in existence, whose purpose in peacetime was to prepare the overall war strategy, and in wartime to direct operational movement and organise logistics and communications.
 The officers of the General Staff were hand-picked from the Prussian Kriegsakademie (War Academy).
 Moltke embraced new technology, particularly the railroad and telegraph, to coordinate and accelerate mobilisation of large forces.